 No, not at all but that’s good.
 Because you have to have a little fun.
 And like, what you can do?
 I just, mess around with things that I always found things to do.
 Always, people who say they’re bored I’m like, What?
 You have a million things to do now with technology you can go on, you can learn you could exercise you can learn this and learn that that’s a whole bunch of things to do.

-Yeah, there’s more things to do now than there ever was.
-And that’s for some people a problem as well, because there’s too many things to do.
+Yeah, there are more things to do now than there ever was.
+And that’s for some people a problem as well because there are too many things to do.
 But I know what you mean.
 Yeah, absolutely.
 I’m always finding something to do.
 And even if it’s something minor, like just repotting a single little plant, you know?
 Just putting some new seeds in the ground or something like that anything, it doesn’t take a long time.
 It doesn’t cost a lot of money.
 And it gives me something to do at every day every day, I have to go back and make sure it’s got water and do all that.

 Yeah, it’s good.
 You can watch it grow.
 That is a big thing.
 Like people, you have to grow.
 You can’t stay stagnant, but you should grow.
 So that’s what we’re doing.

 Oh, it was hard.
 And yeah, it was scary.
 In this book the reason why I write think think, right?
-I have bookmark think, because now I can a lot of people don’t use their brain as your own human computer.
-So you have to use well, you don’t have to use your brain you can just zone out, I guess.
+I have a bookmark because now I can a lot of people don’t use their brains as their human computers.
+So you have to use it well, you don’t have to use your brain you can just zone out, I guess.
 But, my physical therapist came over here.
-They did a home evaluation, and she put down duct tape everywhere I should go right.
+They did a home evaluation, and she put down duct tape everywhere I should go right?
 And I was a good patient.
 I wouldn’t do what I wasn’t supposed to I went by the rules.

 And so then they switched me from a walker to a cane.
-I remember my physical therapist took me outside and give me cane and say okay, now we’re gonna practice I was like, Ah, no. She go yeah, I go no. Right.
+I remember my physical therapist took me outside and gave me a cane and said okay, now we’re gonna practice I was like, Ah, no. She goes yeah, I go no. Right.
 I was so scared to do it.
 I was afraid to fall.
 But it took me a while to walk.
 And so I just recover but it’s just like a baby.
 I’m a baby.

-I think a lot of people who have strokes or babies, they’re back and have to really learn everything over again.
+I think a lot of people who have strokes or babies, they’re back and have to learn everything over again.
 But like you said, neuroplasticity you can learn.
 But it’s scary because you know, the ramifications if you fall or hurt yourself with something.
-Which as a baby I don’t think you know it.
+As a baby, I don’t think you know it.
 And so I had to learn everything over pretty much.